 For some reason, the game does not check in every frame if all bricks have been destroyed.
-It seems to happen only every 4th frame, which is quite a short moment as the game runs in only 25 frames per second.
+It seems to happen only every 4th frame, which is quite a short moment as the game runs at 25 frames per second.
 This can cause unexpected game behavior.
 The level could have been destroyed with the level-destruction power-up falling from above, but the ball can be lost even after that, letting you lose a life, but then returning to the next level.
 On the other side, you can easily hit the last brick before you additionally collect the level-destruction power-up too.

 Level design flaws

 Some levels being obviously symmetric versions of themselves have quite a few bugs on one of their mirrored sides.
-This is mostly noticeable in level 2, where the fire ring does not fully go around the smiley (which might have been done to keep the fire chain-effect, since this searches for bricks only in a specific direction in the level array).
+This is mostly noticeable in Level 2, where the fire ring does not fully go around the smiley (which might have been done to keep the fire chain-effect, since this searches for bricks only in a specific direction in the level array).
 Also, there are two yellow bricks near the mouth being darker on only one side for no reason.

 Paddle enlargement animation goes out of bounds

-Normally, when collecting the paddle enlargement power-up, the paddle is adjusted to still stay on-screen.
+Normally, when collecting the paddle enlargement power-up, the paddle is adjusted to still stay onscreen.
 The computer demo AI however can overcome this feature, and make the paddle enlarge outside of the walls on the left and right on specific occasions.

 Two fade outs to high score after completing all levels